rabbitmq/messaging-topology-operator/docs/examples/vault-support/README.md

-In order for the RabbitMQ Messaging Topology operator to authenticate with a Vault server and access RabbitMQ cluster default user credentials it is necessary for the operator container to have one or more environment variables set.
+In order for the RabbitMQ Messaging Topology operator to authenticate with a Vault server and access RabbitMQ cluster default user credentials it is necessary for the operator container to have the `VAULT_ADDR` environment variable set to the URL of the Vault server API.

-- `VAULT_ADDR` should be set to the URL of the Vault server API
+The following environment variables may be optionally set if the defaults are not applicable.

-- `OPERATOR_VAULT_ROLE` should be set to the name of the Vault role that is used when accessing credentials.
-This defaults to "messaging-topology-operator"
+- `OPERATOR_VAULT_ROLE` the name of the Vault role that is used when accessing credentials.
+Defaults to "messaging-topology-operator"
-- `OPERATOR_VAULT_NAMESPACE` may be set to the Vault namespace to use when the Messaging Topology operator is authenticating.
+- `OPERATOR_VAULT_NAMESPACE` the [Vault namespace](https://www.vaultproject.io/docs/enterprise/namespaces) to use when the Messaging Topology operator is authenticating.
 If not set then the default Vault namespace is assumed
-- `OPERATOR_VAULT_AUTH_PATH` may be set to the auth path that the operator ought to use when authenticating to Vault.
-If not set then it is assumed that the “auth/kubernetes” path should be used
+- `OPERATOR_VAULT_AUTH_PATH` the auth path that the operator ought to use when authenticating to Vault.
+Default behaviour is to use the “auth/kubernetes” path

 In this example the Vault configuration is carried out automatically using the  [setup.sh](./setup.sh) script.